 - Another Side, Another Story: Amitie is the main character of the RunRun and WakuWaku course, and Raffina is the player character for the HaraHara course, akin to Puyo Puyo Sun having different player characters for each difficulty level.

 - Anti-Frustration Features: The spaces on the field that will end the game if covered are marked with X's in order to lessen the chances of the player accidentally eliminating themselves.

-- Art-Shifted Sequel: The game notably marks a massive shift in the francise's art style, ditching the anime aesthetic of previous games in favor of a more simplified, exaggerated and cartoony style, courtesy of Sonic the Hedgehog artist Yuji Uekawa.
+- Art-Shifted Sequel: The game notably marks a massive shift in the franchise's art style, ditching the anime aesthetic of previous games in favor of a more simplified, exaggerated and cartoony style, courtesy of modern Sonic the Hedgehog artist Yuji Uekawa.
 Fever's art style would become the norm going forward, only seeing refinements over time.

 - "Blind Idiot" Translation: